udos86/ng-dynamic-forms/README.md

 Don't worry!

-By providing the `cls` and it's nested `grid` configuration object, ng2 Dynamic Forms allows us to optionally define additional CSS classes for every `DynamicFormControlModel`, which are then intelligently appended within the `DynamicFormControlComponent` template.
+By providing the `cls` and it's nested `grid` and `element` configuration objects, ng2 Dynamic Forms allows us to optionally define additional CSS classes for every `DynamicFormControlModel`, which are then intelligently appended within the `DynamicFormControlComponent` template.

 We can just pass it as a second constructor parameter of every `DynamicFormControlModel`, i.e. separation of model and style information remains intact:
 ```ts